Blood Moon Lunar Eclipse

 What is a Blood Moon?

-Why does the Moon turn red?
+Why does the Moon turn Red during a Lunar Eclipse?

-7 Stages of the Eclipse
+The Seven Stages of the Luna Eclipse

 Previous